Use sumatriptan as soon as the migraine headache or cluster headache develops.

 - Sumatriptan is used to treat migraine attacks once the pain has started, but there are other medicines available that may help to reduce the number of migraine attacks.
 If you have migraines frequently, discuss this with your doctor.

 - Some people who get frequent migraine attacks are in fact getting medication-induced headache.
 Medication-induced headache (also called medication-overuse headache) is caused by taking painkillers or triptans too often.
 If you use sumatriptan or painkillers on more than two days a week on a regular basis, you may be at risk of this.
-You should talk to your doctor if you suspect it.
+You should talk with your doctor if you suspect it.

 If you have cluster headaches